sasza2/arrows/README.md

 # arrows
-Library for creating SVG arrow between two HTML nodes.
+Library for creating SVG arrow between two HTML elements.
+Positions of elements are observed, so when they change arrow will rerender.

 ![Alt text](docs/arrow-1.png?raw=true "Arrow example")